How this 29-year old CA entered the startup world and now Financial Controller at a funded startup

 Plunge into the startup world with Clear Tax

 I kept interacting with various startup co-founders and if I came across any job opportunity I would apply for it.

 Fortunately, around the same time, I got an opportunity from ClearTax - a Financial-Technology platform providing solutions for Income Tax filing, GST and Mutual Fund Investments.

 Back then in 2019, it was a Series B start-up and had a decent enough name in the start-up world.

 Before joining them, I inquired a lot about the role, the start-up, and received positive reviews.

 The role was to head their managed services vertical.
 Though related to tax it was certainly broader than my current hardcore tax consultancy role and of course, I jumped at the opportunity.

 Here I worked with some of the smartest brains hailing from varied backgrounds (right from technology to management consulting).

-I worked with the sales team, category team, product team as well as with the finance team.
+I worked with the sales team, category team, product team as well as finance team.
 (There was no formal or structured way of working but that is what start-up culture and learning is all about.)